sujayjoshi66/CYK_Parser_Visualization/README.md

 # CYK_Parser_Visualization
+The project started off owing to my liking for Automata Theory.
+Still working on improving the visual effects andmaking more enhancements in the project.
 The project aims at visualizing how a string is parsed with respect to the Chomsky Normal Form (CNF) grammar using CYK algorithm which is widely used in the field of Automata Theory.

 trial1 and trial2 are the images that show the obtained output.